DarriEy/CONFLUENCE/docs/source/configuration.rst

 Overview
 --------
-All CONFLUENCE workflows are driven by a single YAML configuration file.
+All SYMFLUENCE workflows are driven by a single YAML configuration file.
 This file defines domain setup, model selection, data sources, optimization strategy, and output behavior.
 Configurations are modular, validated at runtime, and fully reproducible.